|CS 395T/SDS 386C, Fall 2014|

 Probabilistic Graphical Models: Principles and Techniques.
 D. Koller and N. Friedman.

 The homeworks will be be due the beginning of class on the due date, unless otherwise specified.
-There will be two "free" late days, that you could use either all on one homework, or on two different homeworks.
 Otherwise, a homework will be worth 50% if one day late, and 0% if it is two or more days late.
 It is required to submit all homeworks even if after two days, if you do not want an incomplete grade.
+The last last one-third of class on readings of applications of graphical models.
+I will provide a list of candidate applications, along with some papers for each application, but feel free to supplement these.
+Teams -- of size 3 or 4 -- each picks one application; and will provide a brief presentation of their findings in class; which I will add to.

 |Class Particip. policy||

-This is a graduate class; I expect students to participate actively in the class, as well as in the Piazza discussion site.
+This is a graduate class; I expect students to participate actively in the class.